Lighting the way for mental health awareness

 Mental health isn’t just the absence of mental illness, but a state of well-being where one can realize their potential and deal with challenges in healthy ways.

-Montage Health’s comprehensive and compassionate mental and behavioral health services, including inpatient and outpatient services, substance use programs, and Ohana, empower the community to reach a healthier future.
+Montage Health’s comprehensive and compassionate mental health services, including inpatient and outpatient services, substance use programs, and Ohana, empower the community to reach a healthier future.

 In honor of Mental Health Awareness Month, Community Hospital of the Monterey Peninsula is illuminated green every night in May.